 Michigan had trouble stopping Ohio State's running game all day.
 The Buckeyes had 393 yards on the ground; 226 of those courtesy of Carlos Hyde's 27 carries.
 That likely played strongly into Hoke's decision to go for the win at home.
 He had a (hobbled) quarterback who had thrown for 451 yards and just threw his fourth touchdown pass.

 But Gardner couldn't continue the magic.
 Out of a stacked formation of three receivers, he was committed to the first option -- even if on replay it looked like the quarterback draw was wide open.
 Ohio State read that first option perfectly.
 (Though don't fault Gardner either.
 Robbed of his mobility after a twisted ankle, his passing performance was the main reason Michigan stayed right with OSU.)

 Yes, this is a rivalry game -- that was evident with the three ejections and double-bird show in the second quarter -- and the Buckeyes hadn't won by more than 11 points in Ann Arbor since 1961.
 And they still haven't.
-Even more importantly, they were the focus of Saturday's early slate -- it was a chance for Ohio State to make a statement about its championship legitimacy with a decisive win.
-This was not a decisive win, and one not befitting of the third-best team in the country, according to Michigan tackle Taylor Lewan.
+But as the focus of Saturday's early slate, it was a chance for Ohio State to make a statement about its championship legitimacy with a decisive win.
+This was not a decisive win, and one not fitting of the third-best team in the country according to Michigan tackle Taylor Lewan.

 It gets another chance for that decisive victory next week against Michigan State, the other team up north, in the Big 10 title game.
 But sorry Buckeye fans, the debate about your team is going to continue for at least another week.